 A..J.
 Sandy Dawson, Professor Emeritus at the UH Mānoa College of Education (COE), passed away on January 8, 2015 at the age of 74.
-With the COE for a decade, Dawson began a second career in the college’s Department of Curriculum Studies (CS) and Institute for Teacher Education (ITE) after more than 30 years with Simon Fraser University in Vancouver, Canada.
+With the COE for a decade, Dawson began a second career in the college’s Department of Curriculum Studies (CS) and School of Teacher Education (STE) after more than 30 years with Simon Fraser University in Vancouver, Canada.

 Born in Edmonton, Alberta, Canada, Dawson held a BS in mathematics and PhD in secondary mathematics education from the University of Alberta, Edmonton, and an MA in mathematics education from Washington University.
 An educator since 1963, he taught at the elementary and secondary levels in Canada and at the university level in Canada, Portugal, Sri Lanka, and Hawai‘i.